-Elita’s role is to co-ordinate and lead the analysis of whole genome sequencing (WGS) of methicillin susceptible Staphylococcus aureus, Escherichia coli, Pseudomonas, Streptococcus and other strains collected from specified populations.
-Elita studies the phenotypes of these bacteria in relation to the WGS data to determine virulence traits and that may be linked to successful colonization, transmission or invasiveness in the case of skin and soft tissue infections or bacteraemia.
+Prior her fellowship, Elita was a postdoctoral research associate at NIHR Health Protection Research Unit (HPRU) in HCAI and AMR, leading analysis of whole genome sequences of methicillin susceptible Staphylococcus aureus, Escherichia coli, C. difficile, Streptococcus and other strains collected from specified populations.
+Additionally, Elita was studying the phenotypes of these bacteria in relation to the WGS data to determine virulence traits and that may be linked to successful colonization, transmission or invasiveness in the case of skin and soft tissue infections or bacteraemia.

 et al., 2017, Nosocomial Outbreak of Drug-Resistant Streptococcus pneumoniae Serotype 9V in an Adult Respiratory Medicine Ward, Journal of Clinical Microbiology, Vol:55, ISSN:0095-1137, Pages:776-782